CathyQian/website/blogs/2020-01-12-Kubernetes and Kubeflow.md

 ## Kubernetes
 Container orchestration (deploying and scaling containers )

 Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.

+**You will get all the benefit of Kubernetes if you build your applications as microservices.**

 ![](2020-08-30-16-24-52.png)
 ![](2020-08-30-16-33-54.png)